mlswg/mls-protocol/draft-ietf-mls-protocol.md

    applied at the leftmost unoccupied leaf, or appended to the right edge of the tree if all leaves are occupied.

-4. Process the `update_path` value to update the ratchet tree referenced by the provisional GroupContext and generate the update secret:
+4. Process the `path` value to update the ratchet tree referenced by the provisional GroupContext and generate the update secret:

    * Update the ratchet tree by replacing nodes in the direct path of the sender